MicrosoftDocs/appcenter-docs/docs/gdpr/does-it-apply-to-me.md

 ```

 #### Event name or event property key
 These two cases are less probable because they're statically defined by the developer once.
-However, they're also potential places where you may have added personal information.
+However, there are also places where you may have added personal information.
 See the examples below.

 Event name: